maxADeVisser/Using_CNN_to_diagnose_malignant_melanoma/README.md

 # Setup
 To run a training on our convolutional neural network you will need to download a number of things.
 The most crucial thing required is a computer with a GPU.
+We will also preface by saying that this is a rather tedious process that requires multiple software installations.

 We are using python 3.8.
 The following downloads and versions of the required programs are listed in accordance with this.
 If you are using a newer or older version of python you can use this link: https://www.tensorflow.org/install/source#gpu to check the compatibility of your version of python.